What you need to open a bank account or other product with TSB

-To open your account, we may need to verify your identity and address in branch.
-Please bring 2 official documents with you (we're not able to accept copies or documents printed off the internet) - 1 for proof of identity and 1 for proof of address.
+To open your account/product, we may need to verify your identity and address in branch.
+Please bring 2 official documents with you.
+(We accept certain documents printed from your online account, e.g. utility bills for address verification, as long as one of the following has been used as identification: UK/ EU/ EEA passport, UK full driving licence, HMRC tax notification (notice of coding or annual statement only and must be original document sent by post).
+1 for proof of identity and 1 for proof of address.

 Unfortunately, we're not able to accept 1 document as proof of both your identity and address, e.g. photocard driving licence showing name and address.

 When applying for an account online, we may be required to verify your identity.
 You can complete this on the TSB app in three simple steps.